 Drumsticks: This might be new to many.
 Drumsticks are the fruits of the moringa tree.
 I found this article that gives more details.
 I usually cannot find it fresh at the Indian grocery store, so I buy it frozen.
 Feel free to skip if you are unable to find them.

-Tamarind paste: If you don’t have tamarind paste, you can soak seedless tamarind in 1/4 cup water and microwave for 30 seconds.
+Tamarind paste: If you don’t have tamarind paste, soak a seedless tamarind in 1/4 cup water and microwave it for 30 seconds.
 It will become soft enough to use.

-Sambar powder: If you don’t have sambar powder, grind all these spices – 2 whole red chilies, 1 tsp coriander seeds, 1/2 tsp fenugreek seeds, 1 tsp cumin seeds, 1/2 tsp whole black peppers, 1/2 tsp turmeric powder.
+Sambar powder: If you don’t have sambar powder, grind the following spices: 2 whole red chilies, 1 tablespoon coriander seeds, 1/2 teaspoon fenugreek seeds, 1 teaspoon cumin seeds, 1/2 teaspoon whole black peppers, and 1/2 teaspoon turmeric powder.

-Jaggery or Sugar: I did not add any jaggery or sugar in this recipe.
-However you can add some to your taste after pressure cooking.
-Start with 1-2 teaspoon of grated jaggery, and increase to taste.
+Jaggery or Sugar: I did not add any jaggery or sugar to this recipe.
+However, you can add some to your taste after pressure cooking.
+Start with 1-2 teaspoons of grated jaggery, and increase to taste.

-Pot-in-pot veggies for sambar: With the method above of cooking vegetables along with the dal, the vegetables get well cooked and mix together with the lentils.
-However if you like your veggies cooked, but not completely mushed with the lentils, use pot-in-pot method to cook the vegetables.
+Pot-in-pot veggies for sambar: Using the method above to cook the vegetables along with the dal, they cook well and mix with the lentils.
+However, if you like your veggies cooked but not completely mushed with the lentils, use the pot-in-pot method to cook them.

-Add the ingredients for sambar, except the veggies in the instant pot steel insert.
-Then in a steamer basket, add veggies.
-Close lid and pressure cook the sambar.
-After the pressure is released, take the steamer basket out carefully.
-Now you can whisk the lentils if needed to make the sambar completely smooth.
+Add the ingredients for the sambar, except the veggies, to the Instant Pot’s steel insert.
+Then, in a steamer basket, add veggies.
+Close the lid and pressure cook the sambar.
+After the pressure is released, carefully remove the steamer basket.
+Now, if needed, whisk the lentils to make the sambar completely smooth.
 Then add the steamed veggies.

 Nutrition